-The Court of Justice of the European Union (CJEU) has delivered yet another blow to the Scotch Whisky Association (SWA) has encountered a setback in its attempt to bar non-Scottish distilleries from using the word ‘Glen’ in product names.
+The Court of Justice of the European Union (CJEU) has delivered yet another blow to the Scotch Whisky Association (SWA) in its attempt to bar non-Scottish distilleries from using the word ‘Glen’ in product names.
 Novagraaf’s Vanessa Harrow examines the implications for brand owners of protected geographical indications (GIs).